 Most homeowners use the phrase “pool remodeling” to mean different things: a fresh plaster coat, a full tile and deck renovation, or anything in between.
 The scope determines the cost, the timeline, and what kind of contractor you need.
-Adams Pool Solutions has performed swimming pool remodeling and renovation work throughout the Bay Area since 1953, which gives us a clear-eyed view of what most pools actually need and what a complete remodel actually involves.
+Adams Pool Solutions has performed swimming pool remodeling and renovation work throughout the Bay Area and Las Vegas since 1953, which gives us a clear-eyed view of what most pools actually need and what a complete remodel actually involves.

 The pool shell is the foundation of everything else.
 Plaster surfaces have a functional lifespan of 10 to 15 years under normal conditions.
 Bay Area pools, which contend with hard water in much of the East Bay and Tri-Valley and significant seasonal temperature swings, often show deterioration on the shorter end of that range.
 Signs the surface has reached end of life: chalky or rough texture underfoot, persistent staining that does not respond to acid washing, plaster delamination where sections lift away from the shell, and elevated chemical consumption from surface porosity.